Entrepreneurs Build an Asset NOT Just a Job

-I picked this topic because I am up to my neck in interviews this week.
+I picked the entrepreneur topic because I am up to my neck in interviews this week.
 A client finally admitted he didn’t want to do his job any more so we are trying to find his replacement.
-An example of how many small business owners start a business for a job, not to create an ongoing asset!
+An example of how too many small business owners start a business as a job, not for self-sustainability as an ongoing asset!

 Do you find yourself in this situation?
 If you said, “yea but I need money to pay my bills.”
 Here is your first clue that your business is a job.
 You’re thinking like an employee.
-You’re not thinking like an entrepreneur and building you business like an asset.
+You’re not thinking like an entrepreneur and building your business with cash flow in mind as an asset.

-When you decide you’ve had enough and decide to exit your business this concept will hit you in gut and hit you hard.
+When you decide you’ve had enough and decide to exit your business this concept will kick you in gut, and it will hit you hard.
 This is usually when small business owners seeks my assistance.
-But, if learn what you need to now and apply it as you build your business now you’ll be ready at any time to exit your business.
+But, if you learn what you need now and apply it as you build your business you’ll be ready at any time to exit your business.
 Besides, you should be planning for your exit now, not later!